 The final session will be dedicated to using your genome sequence to illuminate relationships with your contemporary relatives, including how to identify genetic similarity between a parent and child, and what that looks like in contrast to genetic similarities with siblings, uncles, aunts, and/or cousins.

-David Matthes is an associate teaching professor in the Department of Biology Teaching and Learning and the Department of Genetics, Cell Biology and Development at the University of Minnesota.
-A recipient of the College of Biological Science's Most Engaging Professor Award and the Dagley-Kirkwood Undergraduate Education Award, Matthes is a pioneer in the development of courses in which students have their genome sequenced and conduct hands-on explorations of the data.
+David Matthes is a Morse-Alumni Distinguished Teaching Professor in the Department of Biology Teaching and Learning and the Department of Genetics, Cell Biology and Development at the University of Minnesota.
+A recipient of the College of Biological Science's Most Engaging Professor Award, the Dagley-Kirkwood Undergraduate Education Award, and in spring 2018 was awarded the Horace T. Morse-UMN Alumni Association Award for Outstanding Contributions to Undergraduate Education.

 See complete list of LearningLife courses.